 The sclera is the tough, white fibrous outer wall layer of the eye.
 It is a type of connective tissue.
 The sclera provides both the white color of the eye and allows the eye to maintain its shape.
 It extends from the edge of the cornea (the clear, dome-shaped window in the front of the eye) all the way to the optic nerve in the back of the eye.

 Scleritis is an uncommon disease and is differentiated from episcleritis, which is a more common ocular condition.
 In episcleritis, only the superficial tissue between the white of the eye (sclera) and the blood vessel-filled covering (conjunctiva) is inflamed.

 Approximately one-half of cases of scleritis are associated with underlying diseases that affect the body internally (systemic diseases).
 Connective tissue disorders, autoimmune diseases, and generalized vasculitic abnormalities may all first present as scleritis or manifest themselves as scleritis during the course of the underlying disease.

 Scleritis may be the initial manifestation of these underlying illnesses.
 Some of these conditions are potentially lethal.

 Scleritis can also be the result of an infectious process caused by bacteria including pseudomonas, fungi, viruses, or parasites.
 Trauma, chemical exposure, or postsurgical inflammation can also cause scleritis.

-No cause is found in approximately 30% of cases of scleritis.
+No cause is found in some cases of scleritis.